architdatar/ml_uncertainty/CONTRIBUTING.md

 ---------

 A reminder for the maintainers on how to deploy.
-Make sure all your changes are committed (including an entry in HISTORY.rst).
+Make sure all your changes are committed (including an entry in HISTORY.md).
 Then run::

 $ bump2version patch # possible: major / minor / patch